 Diabetic patients should receive extensive education in all aspects of the disease, with emphasis on dietary and medication management, as well as the importance of exercise and awareness of the potential consequences of the disease.
 Specific information regarding the dawn phenomenon should be provided if the patient is suspected, or has been diagnosed, with this entity.
 The importance of using dietary interventions to minimize the dawn phenomenon should be discussed at length.
 Recommendations should include increasing protein to carbohydrate ratio for the evening meal, and encouraging the patient to have breakfast regularly.
 Increased physical activity during the evening hours has also demonstrated some effectiveness in minizing early morning hyperglycemia.

-Nurse diabetic educators, dieticians, and clinicians must be skilled at the recognition of the “dawn phenomenon”.
-An interdisciplinary team in managing patients with this problem will result in the best outcomes.
-[Level V]
+Nurse diabetic educators, dieticians, and clinicians must be skilled at the recognition of the dawn phenomenon.
+An interdisciplinary team approach in managing patients with this problem will result in the best outcomes.
+[Level V] Communication between all members of the team is important to maximize benefit from needed lifestyle changes, self monitoring of the disease, and medication adjustments.
+Presenting a "united front", the interprofessional team can convey a strong message to the patient about the importance of controlling the dawn phenomenon in the context of their diabetes.

 |||The dawn phenomenon, an early morning glucose rise: implications for diabetic intraday blood glucose variation., Schmidt MI,Hadji-Georgopoulos A,Rendell M,Margolis S,Kowarski A,, Diabetes care, 1981 Nov-Dec [PubMed PMID: 6751733]|